PatLeosrisook/Password_Generator/README.md

 The challenge is to develop a password generator as per the design given in figma file format by the challenge.

 ## How to run the project.
-simply run `npm start` to start the application.
+Clone this repo into your local machine then navigate to this file on your terminal  and simply run `npm start` to start the application.

 ## My process
 1. Look through the design file that was given by the challenge.